 Connecting Planning and Execution through Faster Feedback

 However, this may sound easier than it is.
-To collect feedback early in the delivery process also means to deliver in smaller batches and not just at the end of the project – a shift in the overall process execution.
+Collecting feedback early in the delivery process also means delivering in smaller batches and not just at the end of the project – a shift in the overall process execution.
 The benefit is, this approach, also known as Agile, has already been proven successful in the software development world.
-So there is no need for guessing or assuming if it is worth adapting it.
+So there is no need to guess or assume if it is worth adapting it.

-Agile emerged in the 90s after the famous “application delivery lag” crises, shifting the focus from processes and tools to individuals and interactions, from contract negotiation to customer collaboration and from following the plan to responding to change.
+Agile and its guiding principles and values emerged in the 90s after the famous “application delivery lag” crises, shifting the focus from processes and tools to individuals and interactions, from contract negotiation to customer collaboration, and from following the plan to responding to change.

 The results followed – higher project success rates, better quality of end products, and improved speed to market.
-This lead to a wave of excitement and rapid development of different practices based on the agile principles and values.
+This led to a wave of excitement and rapid development of different practices based on Agile principles and values.

 Currently, there are over 70 variations, all of them characterized by structuring tasks into short phases of work and frequent evaluation and adaption of plans.